laravel-liberu/documentation/docs/backend/cli.md

 before the generation of the structure & files

 ## Commands
-- `php artisan enso::cli` - runs the structure creation CLI
+- `php artisan liberu::cli` - runs the structure creation CLI

 ## Publishes
 - `php artisan vendor:publish --tag=structuremanager-config` - configuration file
-- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the configuration, once a newer version is released, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-config` - a common alias for when wanting to update the configuration, once a newer version is released, usually used with the `--force` flag

 ## Contributions